 - UK Royal Mail

-A lot of ecommerce builders, including Shopify and BigCommerce, have integrations with couriers like these to make your shipping life easier.
+A lot of ecommerce builders have integrations with couriers like these to make your shipping life easier.

 For example, USPS, FedEx, Canada Post, Royal Mail, Australia Post, and UPS all provide real-time shipping quotes for BigCommerce users.
 Real-time quotes help you keep costs to a minimum, and gives the customer control over which option they want to pay for.